zeroc-ice/ice/csharp/BuildInstructions.md

 ### Preparing to Build

-The build system requires the Slice translator from Ice for C++.
-If you have not built Ice for C++ in this source distribution, refer to [C++ build instructions](../cpp/BuildInstructionsWindows.md)
+The build system requires the `slice2cs` compiler from Ice for C++.
+If you have not built Ice for C++ in this source distribution, refer to [C++ build instructions](../cpp/BuildInstructionsWindows.md).

 ### Building Ice for .NET